ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ### Keeping your fork in sync.

-In order to easily pull down upstream changes to your fork you need to setup a new remote.
+In order to easily pull down upstream changes to your fork you need to set up a new remote.

 ```
 $ git remote add upstream git@github.com/FlowM2M/AwaLWM2M.git
 ```

-you can now fetch from the upstream repository with:
+You can now fetch from the upstream repository with:

 ```
 $ git fetch upstream
 ```

-and merge any new changes into your master branch with:
+And merge any new changes into your master branch with:

 ```
+$ git checkout master
 $ git merge upstream/master
 ```